 Masha has also worked for over 25 years throughout the former Soviet Union… filming some 15 Documentaries around the country.
 Her books on Russia are listed under Books and Magazine Articles in the Main Menu.
 (Scroll to bottom of page for a further listing of her work throughout Russia.)

-UPCOMING in April: Sailing up the entire coast of western NORWAY (3500 miles roundtrip) to the North Cape (the northernmost point on the European mainland) and Kirkenes, near the Russian border, with Murmansk, Russia less than 100 miles away…
+JOURNEY UP THE WESTERN COAST OF NORWAY: In April/May, I was on a local ferry, journeying from Bergen up the entire coast of western NORWAY (3000 miles roundtrip) to the North Cape (the northernmost point on the European mainland and 1300 miles from the North Pole) and around to Kirkenes, near the Russian border–with Murmansk, Russia less than 100 miles away.
+The ship visited over 35 towns en route and a bevy of islands and magical fjørds!

 and then to my horror tested positive for COVID and became a prisoner in my cabin onboard the ship that was sailing around the world!